stat545ubc-2023/mda-nmhowes/mda-nmhowes03.md

 \#1: Are larger trees (diameter) in Kitsilano typically seen on the curb?

-\#2: What species in Kitsilano have the largest diameter and height?
+\#2: What tree species in Kitsilano have the largest diameter and height?

 \#3: Do most trees that are larger in diameter mean they are also taller?

 \#4: What neighborhood has the lowest amount of trees?
 What species is most common there?

-#

 # Overall reproducibility/Cleanliness/Coherence Checklist